Steven-Nguyen92/Solar-Nails-Full-Stack-Website-React.js/README.md

 This is a full stack application that was built for a small business.
 It is recomended to use the user guide and to use [Visual Studio Code](https://code.visualstudio.com/) to view it's contents.

-## Some Errors

-Services and the Technicians link currently do not work as the information was directly linked to firebase documents.
-You may see blank pages as a result.

 ## Dependencies

 To run the project make sure [Node.js](https://nodejs.org/en) is installed.
 You can do this by typing the command node -v in powershell to check the version. if you recieve 'react-scripts' is not recognized as an internal or external command' as an error you have to run **npm install** in the terminal to install the appropriate npm packages for react.